 Like a flock of noisy seagulls, a high-pitched chorus of demands rises from the throng, and what started out as a emotional moment has ended with you being treated as a human vending machine.

-It’s a common scene throughout India and other developing countries.
+It’s a common scene throughout India, as well as other countries.
 Big-hearted (or deep-pocketed) foreign tourists come in, encounter The Most Adorable Children Ever living in less-than-ideal conditions, and heartstrings are tugged.
 The tourists buy them pens, candy, some cheap toys.
 The children are delighted, the tourists feel like saints, everybody wins, right?

 Wrong.
 Though intentions may be good, the repercussions are not:

 - Children will expect foreigners to hand out free goods to them.
 There’s another word for this: begging.
 Are you comfortable encouraging begging?

 - If begging is incentivized, children may drop out of school in favor of taking to the streets and collecting goods from foreigners.
 Why go to school when you can profit on the streets?

 - Scams emerge where children ask tourists to buy them goods, then return the goods to the shop in exchange for a profit.

 - “Begging mafias” might recruit the children to work for them.
 Children are often maimed as a way of making them more pitiable, and thus profitable.